-NOTE P - CONCENTRATION OF RISK
+NOTE N - CONCENTRATION OF RISK

 The Organization receives a substantial amount of support from various grantor agencies for its programs.
-During the years ended August 31, 2023 and 2022, 40% and 41%, of revenues were received from two funders, respectively.
+During the years ended August 31, 2024 and 2023, 42% and 40%, of revenues were received from two funders, respectively.
 If support from one or more of these granting agencies were to be reduced or eliminated, it could affect the operation of the supported programs.
 In addition, the Organization is subject to audit examination by grantor agencies.
 In the event that reimbursed expenditures were disallowed, repayments would be required.

-At August 31, 2023 and 2022, 88% and 82% of the grants receivable balance was due from three funders, respectively.
+At August 31, 2024 and 2023, 82% and 88% of the grants receivable balance was due from three funders, respectively.

-NOTE Q - RELATED PARTY
+NOTE O - RELATED PARTY

 The Organization is charged an annual support service fee by Big Brothers Big Sisters of America (National Office) and Big Brothers Big Sisters Association of Florida (State Office) based on a percentage of annual expenditures.
 This fee is for organizational and management services provided by the National and State offices.
-The Organization recognized national and state support expense of approximately \$85,000 and \$75,000 for the years ended August 31, 2023 and 2022, respectively, and is included in professional fees in the accompanying statement of functional expenses.
-During the year ended August 31, 2023, the Organization purchased services totaling approximately \$14,000 from a company owned by a member of the Board of Directors.
+The Organization recognized national and state support expense of approximately \$85,000 for each of the years ended August 31, 2024 and 2023, and is included in professional fees in the accompanying statement of functional expenses.
+During the year ended August 31, 2024 and 2023, the Organization purchased services totaling approximately \$54,000 and \$14,000, respectively, from a company owned by a member of the Board of Directors.

-NOTE R - EMPLOYEE RETENTION CREDIT
+NOTE P - EMPLOYEE RETENTION CREDIT